Research Policy Handbook

 "In some cases, there may be a basis for requiring [inclusion] of women in early studies.
 When the disease under study is serious and affects women, and especially when a promising drug for the disease is being developed and made available rapidly under FDA's accelerated approval or early access procedures, a case can be made for requiring that women [be allowed to] participate in clinical studies at an early stage.
 When such a drug becomes available under expanded access mechanism (for example, treatment IND or parallel track) or is marketed rapidly under subpart E procedures (because an effect of survival or irreversible morbidity has been shown in the earliest controlled trials), it is medically important that a representative sample of the entire population likely to receive the drug has been studied, including representatives of both genders.
 Under these circumstances, clinical protocols should not place unwarranted restrictions of the participation of women."
 (Federal Register, Vol. 58, No. 139, p 39409, G, Thursday, July 22, 1993.)

-Risk to Infant of Nursing Mother
+Risk to Infant from Nursing

-6. Active Recruitment of Women
+6. Active Recruitment of People of Child-bearing Potential

 7. Sample Informed Consent for a Potentially Toxic Drug Study